PeterC66/m4ops/NotesStandardsPractices.md

 - [List of rules](https://eslint.org/docs/rules/) and [Configuring in detail](https://eslint.org/docs/user-guide/configuring) (including [via in-file comments](https://eslint.org/docs/user-guide/configuring.html#disabling-rules-with-inline-comments))
   - We Use [Prettier](https://prettier.io/docs/en/install.html) so some rules are not relevant, as the code is prettified on save

+- can
+  - /* eslint-disable */
-- particular uses
+  - // eslint-disable-next-line
-  - // eslint-disable-line no-console after any wanted console statement
+  - // eslint-disable-line
+- for rules
+  - no-console (if wanted)
-  - // eslint-disable-line max-len where max line length is exceeded
+  - max-len (where max line length is exceeded)
-  - /* eslint-disable import/prefer-default-export */ where we know more exports are coming
+  - import/prefer-default-export (where we know more exports are coming)
-  - // eslint-disable-line object-shorthand after where we cannot use shorthand
+  - object-shorthand (where we cannot use shorthand method)
-  - // eslint-disable-line no-alert after where we want an alert
+  - no-alert (if want an alert)
-  - // eslint-disable-line no-use-before-define after any function we know this aplies to (it is OK)
+  - no-use-before-define (for any function we know this applies to)

 - Vue and EsLint